 Conclusion:

 This blog post discusses all five categories of SQL Commands or SQL Statements, including DCL, DML, DDL, TCL, and DQL subtypes.
-Each command is explained in detail, like their use and requirements in Data Base Management System.
+Each command, like its use and requirements in Data Base Management System, is explained in detail.

-The SQL commands allow you to construct and manipulate various database objects and also help you to write SQL queries.
-After reading this blog, you can easily determine which command you should use to interact with your database.
+The SQL commands allow you to construct and manipulate various database objects and help you write SQL queries.
+After reading this blog, you can easily determine which command to use to interact with your database.